Text-to-SQL Task-oriented Dialogue Ontology Construction: Text-to-SQL Ontology Construction

 In the final step, the model generates database update queries based on the current DB state and dialogue information.
 It is prompted to create update queries considering DB query and DST results.
 Update queries include \texttt{CREATE TABLE}, \texttt{ALTER TABLE} to add columns, and \texttt{UPDATE} to add values.
-The model must follow the existing DB structure and generate consistent updates, preferring existing tables over creating new ones.
+The model must follow the existing DB structure and generate consistent updates with existing tables, not create new ones.
 Additionally, the model is prompted to update the DB to support fulfilling the user’s goal by incorporating dialogue success into the prompt.
+Namely, this instruction is added to the update prompt: ``\textit{so that the user’s goal expressed in the dialogue can be successfully fulfilled using only information stored in the database.}''